-This was how Faisal Alyousif explained his motivation behind Ducks in a Train, a play that follows a young boy on his journey from one Saudi city to another to visit his cousins who are living in an American refugee camp.
+This was how Faisal Alyousif explained his motivation behind Ducks in a Train, a play that follows a young boy on his journey from one Saudi city to another to visit his cousins.

 "Theatre is one way to reach people.
 It's my way," Alyousif said.
 "It's what I'm good at."

 Alyousif '18, a theatre production and design major, enrolled at Susquehanna University as a business student.
 He'd been working in a power plant in Saudi Arabia to support his family after the death of his father.
 But after a younger brother declined an opportunity to study abroad, Alyousif seized this opportunity.

 "I did very well as a business major," he said.
 "But I wasn't happy."